Skip to main content

 Vital Records

 Residents of Dayton, Virginia, can obtain vital records, such as birth certificates, death certificates, and marriage licenses, through the Virginia Department of Health's Vital Records Division.
 These records provide essential documentation for personal, legal, and genealogical purposes.
-The U.S. Census Bureau also offers a wealth of demographic and statistical information about Dayton, including population data, age distributions, and household characteristics, which can be accessed through the Dayton, VA U.S. Census profile.
+The U.S. Census Bureau also offers extensive demographic and statistical information about Dayton, including population data, age distributions, and household characteristics, which can be accessed through the Dayton, VA U.S. Census profile.

 Business & Licensing Records